nfrontero20/Assignment-Answers/Assignment 4/Writeup.md

 The other parameter I incorporated into the code was the **coverage**.
 Coverage is the percentage of the query sequence length that is included in the alignment [Newell et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3867762/).
 Oftentimes what can happen when running a BLAST search is that the sequences returned will only align with part of a queried sequence.
 As a result, the greater the query coverage, the lower the e-value and the better the match [Newell et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3867762/).

 We chose to follow the example set by Moreno-Hagelsieb et al. in their very helpful article titled ["Choosing BLAST options for better detection of orthologs as reciprocal best hits"](https://academic.oup.com/bioinformatics/article/24/3/319/252715) and **used a coverage of 50%**.

+## Bonus Question:

+I did some research on orthology analysis and consulted an article titled [("New Tools in Orthology Analysis: A Brief Review of Promising Perspectives")](https://www.frontiersin.org/articles/10.3389/fgene.2017.00165/full#h3).
+The authors highlighted the difficulty in detecting orthologous groups and stated that a "set of tools" rather than one specific analysis is required in order to best detect orthologues.
+To this end, they reviewed four specific tools and discuss their usefulness, which I will summarize here.

+1. Hieranoid: This is a graph-based method that uses hierarchical approaches.
+The benefits of this method include scalability and accuracy [Schreiber, F., and Sonnhammer, E. L. (2013)](https://www.sciencedirect.com/science/article/pii/S0022283613001204).
+2. OrthoFinder: An algorithm developed to solve the bias accuracy in orthologous groups [Emms, D. M., and Kelly, S. (2015)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2?ref=https://githubhelp.com).
+3.